PinkRex/Photo-Editor-App-QML/README.md

 ### Installation

-> ⚠️ Currently, this app only supports the Xorg display server.
+> ⚠️ Currently, Snip Screen option only supports the Xorg display server.
 The Wayland display server is not yet supported.

 **Pre-requisites:**
 - Qt Creator installed on your machine.
 Follow this [tutorial](https://www.youtube.com/watch?v=sjApF6qnyUI&t=804s).